Louisiana Licensing Overview

 Louisiana Specialty Trades

-Louisiana Concrete Construction for Buildings
+Louisiana Concrete Construction for Buildings (excluding Highways, Streets & Bridges)

 This classification refers to the construction, maintenance or repair of concrete parking lots, sidewalks, driveways, concrete foundations, concrete columns, beams, walls, floors, roofs, curtain walls, and precast and prestressed concrete foundations, structures, slabs, tennis courts, etc.; Includes forms, slipforms, reinforcing rods and wire mesh, and the use of technologies for grouting, guniting, shotcreting and pumping; Does not include concrete for highways, streets, or bridges.